What Are Dutch Ovens Made Of? 7 Materials Popular Today!

 What Dutch Oven Should I Buy?

 When choosing a Dutch oven making a decision is easy when the question is broken down into the three main considerations below.

 Dutch Oven Use

 Will you be using your Dutch oven over open flames or in hot coals?
 Camping or in your own backyard or somewhere similar.

-Open flames and coals would require preseasoned cast iron camp Dutch oven, with legs are the best for flames.
-A flat bottom Dutch oven is a great option for barbeques and backyard fires, but are also suitable for camping.
+Open flames and coals would require a preseasoned cast iron camp Dutch oven, with legs are the best for flames.
+A flat bottom Dutch oven is a great option for barbeques and backyard fires but is also suitable for camping.

 Dutch Oven Material